What will the Freight Peak Season look like for 2020?

 Along with extra hands, you may need extra equipment to put in those hands.
 Especially if your trying to reduce the sharing of equipment as mentioned above.
 You don’t necessarily need to buy it, think about renting instead.
 Ensuring there is enough equipment will keep things running smoothly but, will also reduce the sharing of equipment which can only help with COVID preventative measures.

 With less people willing to physically go to Shopping Centres this year and habits being cemented in online shopping, the transport companies will be under even more pressure than ever.
-Already, there is a requirement for extra days to be incorporated even prior to Peak Season commencing.
-We provide advice annually to our customers on how to deal with Peak Season and the points from last year are still highly relevant.
+Already, there is a requirement for extra days to be incorporated even prior to Freight Peak Season commencing.
+We provide advice annually to our customers on how to deal with the Freight Peak Season and the points from last year are still highly relevant.

 It suffices this year to just add that you should: